 Unlike the centralized authorization procedure, the decentralized MA procedure requires a separate application to, and leads to separate approval by, the competent authorities of each EU member state in which the product is to be marketed.
 This application is identical to the application that would be submitted to the EMA for authorization through the centralized procedure.
 The reference EU member state prepares a draft assessment and drafts of the related materials within 120 days after receipt of a valid application.
 The resulting assessment report is submitted to the concerned EU member states who, within 90 days of receipt, must decide whether to approve the assessment report and related materials.
-If a concerned EU member state cannot approve the assessment report and related materials due to concerns relating to a potential serious risk to public health, disputed elements may be referred to the Heads of Medicines Agencies' Coordination Group for Mutual Recognition and Decentralised Procedures-Human for review.
+If a concerned EU member state cannot approve the assessment report and related materials used to the Heads of Medicines Agencies' Coordination Group for Mutual Recognition and Decentralised Procedures-Human for review.
 The subsequent decision of the European Commission is binding on all EU member states.